 Metal frame clad with sloped opaque fabric attached over a door, window or storefront.

 May be installed in addition to a wall sign.

 May be retractable or fixed.

 The business name, nature of business, telephone number or website address may be displayed on the skirt of an awning, or on the canopy.

 Any graphic or message placed on sloped portion of an awning, or on a canopy, shall not be larger than eight square feet or 25% of the surface area, whichever is less.

-All permitted awnings shall be solid or striped, and must consist of no more than two colors which are part of the Village approved color palette.
+All permitted awnings or canopies shall be solid or striped, and must consist of no more than two colors which are part of the Village-approved color palette.

-Must have at least an eight-foot clearance between the sidewalk and the lowest section of the canopy.
+Must have at least an eight-foot clearance between the sidewalk and the lowest section of the awning or canopy.

 Sticker, paper or other object posted on interior of windows.